AppleTalk: Apple Filing Protocol

 The Apple Filing Protocol (AFP), formerly AppleTalk Filing Protocol, is the protocol for communicating with AppleShare file servers.
 Built on top of AppleTalk Session Protocol (for legacy AFP over DDP) or the Data Stream Interface (for AFP over TCP), it provides services for authenticating users (extensible to different authentication methods including two-way random-number exchange) and for performing operations specific to the Macintosh HFS filesystem.
-AFP is still in use in macOS, even though most other AppleTalk protocols have been deprecated.
+AFP over TCP remained in use in macOS until Big Sur, even though most other AppleTalk protocols were removed in Snow Leopard.

 AppleTalk Session Protocol

 The AppleTalk Session Protocol (ASP) was an intermediate protocol, built on top of AppleTalk Transaction Protocol (ATP), which in turn was the foundation of AFP.
 It provided basic services for requesting responses to arbitrary commands and performing out-of-band status queries.
 It also allowed the server to send asynchronous attention messages to the client.

 AppleTalk Transaction Protocol

 The AppleTalk Transaction Protocol (ATP) was the original reliable transport-level protocol for AppleTalk, built on top of DDP.
 At the time it was being developed, a full, reliable connection-oriented protocol like TCP was considered to be too expensive to implement for most of the intended uses of AppleTalk.
 Thus, ATP was a simple request/response exchange, with no need to set up or tear down connections.

 An ATP request packet could be answered by up to eight response packets.
 The requestor then sent an acknowledgement packet containing a bit mask indicating which of the response packets it received, so the responder could retransmit the remainder.

 ATP could operate in either "at-least-once" mode or "exactly-once" mode.
 Exactly-once mode was essential for operations which were not idempotent; in this mode, the responder kept a copy of the response buffers in memory until successful receipt of a release packet from the requestor, or until a timeout elapsed.
 This way, it could respond to duplicate requests with the same transaction ID by resending the same response data, without performing the actual operation again.